pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

             kubectl apply -f secret.yaml -n ${namespace}
             ```

-3. Configure the `dataSource.remote.storageClassName` to an existing storage class in the Kubernetescluster.
+3. Configure the `dataSource.remote.storageClassName` to an existing storage class in the Kubernetes cluster.

-### Deploy
+### Deploy TiDB Lightning

 The method of deploying TiDB Lightning varies with different methods of granting permissions and with different storages.